West Bengal: Sports

 West Bengal has several large stadiums.
 Eden Gardens was one of only two 100,000-seat cricket stadiums in the world; renovations before the 2011 Cricket World Cup reduced the capacity to 66,000.
 The stadium is the home to various cricket teams such as the Kolkata Knight Riders, the Bengal cricket team and the East Zone.
 The 1987 Cricket World Cup final was hosted in Eden Gardens.
 The Calcutta Cricket and Football Club is the second-oldest cricket club in the world.

 Vivekananda Yuba Bharati Krirangan (VYBK), is a multipurpose stadium in Kolkata, with a current capacity of 85,000.
 It is the largest stadium in India by seating capacity.
 Before its renovation in 2011, it was the second-largest football stadium in the world, having a seating capacity of 120,000.
-It has hosted many national and international sporting events like the SAF Games of 1987 and the 2011 FIFA friendly football match between Argentina and Venezuela featuring Lionel Messi.
-In 2008 legendary German goalkeeper, Oliver Kahn played his farewell match on this ground.
+It has hosted many national and international sporting events like the 1987 SAF Games, and the 2011 FIFA friendly football match between Argentina and Venezuela, which feature Lionel Messi.
+In 2008, the German goalkeeper, Oliver Kahn played his farewell match on this ground.
 The stadium hosted the final match of the 2017 FIFA U-17 World Cup.

-Notable sports persons from West Bengal include former Indian national cricket team captain Sourav Ganguly, Pankaj Roy, Olympic tennis bronze medallist Leander Paes and chess grand master Dibyendu Barua.
+Notable sports persons from West Bengal include former Indian national cricket team captain Sourav Ganguly, Pankaj Roy, Olympic tennis bronze medallist Leander Paes and chess grandmaster Dibyendu Barua.